 Research local prices similar properties have sold for before setting a price for your commercial real estate.
-Market conditions can vary greatly; therefore, an appraisal may not be the best indicator of true market value.
+There are a variety of different factors that go into determining a property’s value.

 If you desire commercial property for rental purposes, locate buildings that are simply yet solidly constructed.
 Tenants will be interested by buildings that look well-cared for.
 Since these properties probably do not need many repairs, they will require less maintenance from the owner and tenants.

 Prior to negotiating with the lease of your commercial real estate, try to decrease anything that could be a default as you can.
 Doing so makes it less likely that a tenant can default on the lease.
 This is a bad thing, so do what you can to minimize the chance of it happening.

 Go on a tour of all potential properties.
 Even better, have someone who knows commercial real estate tour the properties with you.
 Make a proposal early, and get into the beginning stages of negotiation.
 Take your time and really explore your offers before you decide to buy or pass.

 If you are viewing more than one property, you may wish to create a checklist for each site.
 Accept the proposal responses from the first round, but be sure to inform the property owners directly if you decide to go further in your inquiries.
 You should not have any hangups about letting the owners know that you are still deciding on other properties.
 This may provide you with more room for negotiation.